Orphan Calabi-Yau threefold with arithmetic monodromy group: Monodromy group of a Picard-Fuchs operator

-For Picard-Fuchs operators of families of Calabi-Yau threefolds four types of singular points appear.
-They are classified by the Jordan forms of their associated local monodromies.
-More precisely, after normalization we have the following possibilities:
+Picard-Fuchs operators are \emph{Fuchsian}: they have only regular singular points.
+Type of a singularity is determined by the Jordan form of its local monodromy.
+We have the following possibilities:

-Here $\zeta_n$ denotes some primitive root of unity of order $n$.
+Here $\zeta_m$ denotes some primitive root of unity of order $m$.

-Singular points of type MUM are also called \emph{points of maximal unipotent monodromy}, since they have maximal possible index of unipotency equal to $4$.
-Singular points of type $\tfrac{1}{n}K$ are connected with $K3$ surfaces, while singular points of type $\tfrac{1}{n}C$ are connected to (nodal models of) rigid Calabi-Yau threefolds and are also called \emph{conifold points}.
-Singular points of type $F$ are called \emph{finite singularities}, since in this case the local monodromy action is of finite order.
-It is important that for each conifold point $\sigma$ of type $\tfrac{1}{n}C$ there exists a unique solution $f_c$, called the \emph{conifold period}, which is defined as the generator of $\operatorname{im}(M_\sigma^n-\operatorname{Id})$.
+Singular points of type MUM are called \emph{points of maximal unipotent monodromy}.
+Singular points of type $\tfrac{1}{n}K$ are named due to their connection with $K3$ surfaces.
+Singular points of type $\tfrac{1}{n}C$ are also called \emph{conifold points} and are connected to (singular models of) rigid Calabi-Yau threefolds.
+Singular points of type $F$ are called \emph{finite singularities} and have local monodromy of finite order.
+For each point $\sigma$ of type $\tfrac{1}{n}C$ there exists the solution $f_c$, unique up to scaling, such that $\operatorname{im}(M_\sigma^n-\operatorname{Id})=\mathbb{C}\cdot f_c$.
+It is called the \emph{conifold period}.

-In what follows we will be interested in the study of monodromy groups of \emph{orphan} Picard-Fuchs operators, i.e. those that do not possess a MUM singularity.
-There is no general method for computing the monodromy group of a Picard-Fuchs equation and one usually resorts to numerical computation.
-Analytic continuation of any given solution can be computed numerically (see \cite{Hofmann}).
-Thus if we choose a basis $\mathcal{B}$ of the space of solutions $\mathcal{S}ol(\mathcal{P})$, we can compute arbitrary precision approximations of the coefficients of the local monodromy matrices $Mon^\mathcal{B}(M_\sigma)$ generating the monodromy group $Mon^\mathcal{B}(\mathcal{P})$.